Sometimes a Fantasy

-"Sometimes a Fantasy" is a song by Billy Joel released as the last single from his album Glass Houses.
-The single peaked at #36 on the US Billboard Hot 100.
+"Sometimes a Fantasy" is a song recorded by American singer-songwriter Billy Joel, taken from his seventh studio album, Glass Houses (1980).
+Released by Columbia Records in October 1980, the single peaked at No. 36 on the US Billboard Hot 100.
+The song is a "melodic, fast paced rocker" and starts with Joel dialing a number on a telephone (which he is depicted doing on the single cover).

-The song is a "melodic, fast paced rocker."
-It starts with Joel dialing a number on a telephone (which he is depicted doing on the single cover).
 The lyrics are about a sexually frustrated man who tries to convince his significant other to have phone sex.
 He explains that he is lonely since they are far away from each other (which is implied by the fact that his phone call is "long distance").

 Music video

 The video starts with Joel in bed, dialing a woman's number.
 She then picks up the phone and the music starts playing.
 While on the phone, Joel sings the song's lyrics to her throughout the video.
 Then, in the end, it turns out the entire call was just a fantasy, and no one picked up.